Health Economics & Outcomes Research Fellowships

 Thomas Jefferson University has offered industry-sponsored fellowships in health economics and outcomes research (HEOR) since 1994.
 The Fellowships are administered through the Jefferson College of Population Health (JCPH), which is the nation's first college of population health in the country.

 The goal of the Fellowship program is to train pharmacists and other health professionals for careers in outcomes research that examine the quality, cost, and policies of the healthcare industry.
 One of the oldest and most established programs of its kind in the country, the JCPH fellowship program has more than 50 alumni to date.
-Current industry sponsors include Celgene, Ethicon, Janssen Scientific Affairs, LLC, Novartis Pharmaceuticals, Inc., and Teva Pharmaceuticals.
+Current industry sponsors include Celgene, Ethicon, Janssen, Novartis Pharmaceuticals, Inc., and Teva Pharmaceuticals.

-Fellows are selected from a national pool of candidates with scientific and/or clinical training in health care (e.g., biomedical engineering, nursing, medicine, public health, epidemiology, health economics, pharmacy) and a stated interest in HEOR.
+Fellows are selected from an international pool of candidates with scientific and/or clinical training in health care (e.g., biomedical engineering, nursing, medicine, public health, epidemiology, health economics, pharmacy) and a stated interest in HEOR.
 Preference is given to individuals who have prior graduate training and experience in healthcare or HEOR, but this is not a requirement.

 - All two-year fellowships begin in June.